-- Presence of acute traumatic instability of the SI joint
+- Acute traumatic instability of the SI joint

-- Presence of neural compression as seen on imaging that correlates with symptoms or other more likely source of pain
+- Neural compression as seen on imaging that correlates with symptoms or other more likely source of pain

-- Presence of generalized pain behavior (e.g., somatoform disorder) or generalized pain disorders (e.g., fibromyalgia)
+- Generalized pain behavior (e.g., somatoform disorder) or generalized pain disorders (e.g., fibromyalgia)

 - Goldwaith, JH, Osgood, RB.
 A consideration of the pelvic articulations from an anatomical pathological and clinical standpoint.
 Boston Med Surg J. 1905;152(21):593-601.

 - Lingutla, KK, Pollock, R, Ahuja, S. Sacroiliac joint fusion for low back pain: a systematic review and meta-analysis.
 Eur Spine J. 2016;25(6):1924-31.